ozanMSFT/pytorch-wiki/Continuous-Integration.md

+> **Warning** This page is under construction

 This document discusses the Continuous Integration (CI) system for PyTorch.

 Currently PyTorch utilizes Github Action, CircleCI and Jenkins CI for various different CI build/test configurations.
 We will discuss these related contents in the following sections:

 - [CI System Overview](#overview)
   - [Github Action](#github-action)